DaneelTrevize/TABSAT/Features.md

 * Changing the map Theme.
 This not only changes the visuals and background sound, but also inherits the rules modifiers of the standard themes, such as Frozen Highlands slowing zombies & increasing power consumption, or Desert Wasteland increasing zombie speed and range of noise.
 See [the spreadsheets generated in the Modded Mayors repo](https://github.com/DaneelTrevize/Modded-Mayors/tree/master/Source) for the specific data from the MapThemes table.

 * Scaling the zombie population by a decimal factor, on a per-type basis.
+This can be applied to the initially spawned map zombies that remain idle, and/or the later spawned zombies from swarms, VODs, and those aggrod by the player.
 E.g. Harpy x0.5 is a 50% chance to keep/remove each Harpy.
 Spitter x2.1 would duplicate each Spitter plus a 10% chance to triplicate them.